Callerton Parkway Metro station: History

 In 2018, the station, along with others on the branch between South Gosforth and Newcastle Airport, were refurbished.
 The £300,000 project saw improvements to accessibility, security and energy efficiency, as well as the rebranding of the station to the new black and white corporate colour scheme.

 Facilities

-The station has two platforms, both of which have ticket machines (which accept cash, card and contactless payment), smartcard validators, sheltered waiting area, seating, next train audio and visual displays, timetable and information posters and an emergency help point.
-There is step-free access to both platforms.
+The station has two platforms, with separate step-free access to each platform from the street.
 The station serves as a park and ride, with 189 spaces (plus seven accessible spaces).
 There is also cycle storage at the station, with four cycle lockers and five cycle pods.

+Both platforms have ticket machines (which accept cash, card and contactless payment), smartcard validators, sheltered waiting area, seating, next train audio and visual displays, timetable and information posters and an emergency help point.